Landlord gas safety certificate Guidance 2021

-Landlord gas safety certificate are required for a residential rental property each year.
-The checks must only be carried out by a gas safe engineer.
+Landlord gas safety certificates are required for a residential rental property each year.
+The checks must only be carried out by a gas-safe engineer.

-Private landlord and corporate landlords with residential properties must all comply with the legislation.
+Private landlords and corporate landlords with residential properties must all comply with the legislation.

-The Gas Safety (Installation and Use) Regulations 1998 sets out the duty of a landlord.
-They need to ensure all gas appliances, fittings, chimneys, and flues are safe and working efficiently.
+The Gas Safety (Installation and Use) Regulations 1998 sets out a landlord’s duty.
+They must ensure all gas appliances, fittings, chimneys, and flues are safe and working efficiently.

 Properties with appliances installed for rental purposes need to be mindful of 3 primary legal responsibilities: